Frequently Asked Questions

 How do I choose my course of study?

-difference you will note is that at an English school you will
+One important difference you will note is that at an English

-study fewer subjects than in most other countries between the ages
+school you will study fewer subjects than in most other countries

-of 16 and 18 but they will be studied in greater depth.
+between the ages of 16 and 18 but they will be studied in greater

-Most schools will ask you to choose four subjects from a list and
+depth.
+Most schools will ask you to choose three or four subjects

 Do I have many subjects to choose from?